-For an all-purpose granite cleaner, Granite Gold Daily Cleaner® is a great option that is gentle on natural stone by being non-acidic, is completely food safe, and doesn’t include harsh chemicals that can break down the protective seal you’re maintaining.
+For an all-purpose granite cleaner, Granite Gold Daily Cleaner® is a great option that is gentle on natural stone by being completely food safe, and doesn’t include harsh chemicals that can break down the protective seal you’re maintaining.
 Plus, unlike dish soap, this cleaner leaves a streak-free finish that looks great.

 What If I Want to Go the Extra Mile?

 Polish your stone!
 Not only will a good natural stone polisher make your counters look great, but there are some practical benefits as well, like preventing soap scum from building up and helping to stave off water spots.
 This is especially handy for shower walls and areas around the sink where water is constantly splashed.
 Plus, a good polish will work in conjunction with your sealer to protect against stains and help the seal last longer.